#1 Home Improvement Retailer

 What number planting zone am I in?

-Check the USDA growing zone map, as planting zones have shifted slightly through the years.
-Planting zones with higher numbers can plant earlier in the year.
+Check the USDA plant hardiness zone map, as planting zones have shifted over the years.
+Zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-If the soil isn't frozen or cold, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed package for how and when to sow seeds.

-Do I have to harden off my seedlings before planting them outside?
+Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to outdoor life, spring rains, and temperature swings.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
+Hardening allows your seedlings to adjust to the great outdoors and rain, sun, and temperature swings, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.
-Hardening also makes your plants more resilient to a sudden cold snap.

 How do I prepare for planting seeds or transplants outside?